mmarkoc/mmarkoc.github.io/README.md

 ## About

 This is my final project for CS510 "Intro to Web Development".
 Plan is to create simple and responsive personal website using HTML,CSS, Bootstrap with Javascript and Jquery.
-Currently, the plan is to deploy the website using GitHub.
+Website is deployed using github and it is available at [mmarkoc.github.io](mmarkoc.github.io).

 ## External Resources